kakokat/BentoML/docs/source/guides/building_bentos.rst

 The build options by default work for the most common cases but can be further customized by calling the `set_build_options()` function on the service.
 Let's explore the available options.
-See documentation for in-depth details of build options.
+See documentation for in-depth details on build options.

 Configuring files to include
 ----------------------------

-In the example above, the ``*.py`` is including every Python file in the working directory.
+In the sample configuration file above, the ``*.py`` is including every Python file in the working directory.

 You can also include other wildcard and directory matching.